wulms/bidsconvertr/docs/_sources/index.rst.txt

 The BIDSconvertR
 ================================

-The BIDSconvertR is an R-package, which converts MRI DICOM data into the BIDS-speficication.
+The BIDSconvertR R-package converts MRI DICOM data into BIDS-specification.

 .. note::

-    The BIDSconvertR is still in development and we are happy to get feedback on usability or new features.
+    We welcome feedback on usability or new features for the BIDSconvertR, which is still in development.

 Aim
 ------------

-The goal of BIDSconvertR is to provide a workflow, which is able to:
+The goal of BIDSconvertR is to provide a workflow that can:

-* open the BIDS conversion to the beginner and advanced R-user
+* open the BIDS conversion to both beginner and advanced R-users
 * convert DICOM to NIfTI data using dcm2niix (REF)
 * structure this data according to the BIDS specification (REF)
 * validate the manually entered sequence-ID’s by color-coding
 * enable easy access to the BIDS-Validator (Website/Docker) (REF)
-* provide the papayaWidget viewer (REF) for inspecting the images
+* provide the papayaWidget viewer (REF) for inspecting images
 * enable continuous application during data acquisition in ongoing studies

 Features
 -----------------

 * Renaming of unclean subject-ID’s or session-ID’s.
-    * This requires a basic understanding of strings and regular expressions in R
+    * This requires a fundamental understanding of strings and regular expressions in R
-* Validation of manually entered sequence-ID's through color coding.
+* Color coding is used to validate manually entered sequence-ID's.

-Everytime files or sequences are added, the ‘sequence mapper’ checks if they are new.
+When new files or sequences are added, the'sequence mapper' determines whether they are new.
-Then opens again until everything is declared according to BIDS.
+Then it reopens until everything is declared in accordance with BIDS.
-Already processed files are skipped.
+Files that have already been processed are bypassed.

 Technical requirements
 ------------------------

-* Microsoft 10 and Ubuntu 22.04 supported and tested.
+* Supported and tested on Microsoft 10 and Ubuntu 22.04.
-    * MacOS: Not tested, but should work.
-Maybe you can try it out and contact me, if there are any issues.
+* Not tested on MacOS, but it should work.
+You could try it out and let me know if there are any problems.

 What the user needs to know to apply the BIDSconvertR
 ----------------------------------------------------------

-.. important:: What this is not:
+.. important:: What it isn't:

-    A full-automated workflow, that does everything for you.
-You need to bring a minimum of background knowledge on files, folders and DICOMS, as described below.
+    A fully automated workflow that takes care of everything.
+You must have a basic understanding of files, folders, and DICOMS, as described below.

-* What is a folder or file?
-Where is my data?
+* What exactly is a folder or file?
+What happened to my data?
-* What is a folder, containing DICOMS?
+* What is a DICOM-containing folder?
-* What is a subject- and sequence-ID?
+* What is the difference between a subject- and sequence-ID?
-* What is BIDS?
+* What exactly is BIDS?
-* What is a valid BIDS sequence name for my filename?
+* Is my sequence name a valid BIDS sequence name?

-So, if you are able to rename and restructure the folders according to BIDS manually, you are able to run the tool, to scale things up.
+So, if you can manually rename and restructure the folders according to BIDS, you can run the tool to scale things up.

 .. toctree::